HappyShield/happyshield.github.io/readme.md

 ## Translations

+### Introduction

 Thanks for your help translating the HappyShield website and instructions!

-Here's how to contribute translations!

 We hope to translate the following files in this website (XX is the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language):